Proof of Schur's conjecture in $\mathbb R^d$: New results and discussion

 \begin{prb}[Problem 6 from \cite{Philip2}] For a given $d$, characterize all pairs $k,l$ of integers such that for any set of $k$ red and $l$ blue points in $\R^d$ we can choose a red point $r$ and a blue point $b$ such that $\|r-b\|$ is at least as large as the smallest distance between two points of the same color. \end{prb}

 For $k=d+1$ and $l=\lfloor\frac{d+1}2\rfloor$ it is not difficult to construct an example of two regular unit simplices in $\R^d$ on $k$ and $l$ vertices respectively, such that the distance between any two vertices from different simplices is smaller than 1, which we describe at the end of the next section.
 (An analogous, but somewhat different, example appeared in the latter version of the paper \cite{Philip2}.)
-We think that in this case one cannot take a larger $l$, thus, we conjecture the following.
+We think that this is the extremal example, thus, we conjecture the following.

-\begin{gypo} Given two unit simplices in $\R^d$, one on $d+1$ vertices, the other on $\lfloor\frac{d+1}2\rfloor +1$ vertices, either they share a vertex, or the diameter of their union is strictly larger than 1. \end{gypo}
+\begin{gypo} Given two unit simplices in $\R^d$, one on $d+1$ vertices, the other on $\lfloor\frac{d+1}2\rfloor +1$ vertices, either they share a vertex, or the diameter of their union is strictly larger than 1. \end{gypo} In \cite{KP2} the authors proved Conjecture \ref{gypo11} for $d=4$.